thegworld/gtx-browser/docs/adding_to_third_party.md

 * Does it have any performance / memory implications (esp. on Android)?
 Was the library designed with intended use on Android?
 * Do we really need the library?
-Is there any alternative such as an existing library already in Chromium?
+Is there any alternative such as an existing library already in GTx Browser?
 If introducing a library with similar functionality as existing, will it be easy for another developer to understand which should be used where?
-Will you commit to consolidating uses in Chromium and remove the alternative libraries?
+Will you commit to consolidating uses in GTx Browser and remove the alternative libraries?
 * For desktop (Win/Mac/Linux/ChromeOS), does the dependency introduce closed source components (e.g., binaries, WASM binaries, obfuscated code)?
 If yes,